vcheplygina/cats-scans/README.md

 We can store datasets and other large files on the Open Science Framework website, in this project: https://osf.io/x2fpg/ .
 It is in some ways similar to Github, because there is version control, contributors, etc. The storage is unlimited, but each file is limited to 5 GB, and you can only upload files, not folders.
 Therefore it will be suitable for trained models, or ZIP files with images (provided these are less than 5GB).

+A useful (free) course on data management: https://www.coursera.org/learn/data-management  Please look at a few videos regarding for example file naming.

 ## Overall plan

 * Weeks 1-2 - Reproduce a result from previous work (already pretrained network + existing data), setup Sacred